-ARTICLE 24 - LEGAL LIABILITY
+ARTICLE 23 - LEGAL LIABILITY

-In the event that an employee is named for damages or other civil suit arising from their employment duties, that employee may be covered by the University's liability insurance, subject to the determination of the insurer.
-As it relates to.or is charged with criminal or quasi criminal charges, the University, at its sole discretion, may cover the related costs/fines, including legal fees, as determined on a case by case basis.proceedings arising from his/her employment duties on behalf of the Employer, the Legal Liability Policy of the Employer will apply.
+23.01 In the event that an employee is named for damages or other civil suit arising from their employment duties, that employee may be covered by the University's liability insurance, subject to the determination of the insurer.
+As it relates to. criminal or quasi criminal charges, the University, at its sole discretion, may cover the related costs/fines, including legal fees, as determined on a case by case basis.

-ARTICLE 25 - EMPLOYEE INFORMATION
+ARTICLE 24 - EMPLOYEE INFORMATION

-25.01 Employee Files
+24.01 Employee Files

 - (a) The Employer and the Union agree that the Employer shall maintain confidential employee records.
 The Employee will advise Human Resources Services (HRS) immediately, via self service module, if there is any change in personal data, such as name, address or telephone number. - (b) The employee file shall include items concerning the record of employment including, but not limited to, appointment letter, salary history, as well as any documentation in accordance with Article 11, all of which is normally copied to the Employee concurrent with their addition to the file. - (c) Employees shall have the right to examine their employee file in the presence of a member of HRS staff, by appointment.
 Upon request and within 1 week following the request, Employees will be provided with a photocopy of any requested documents from their file.
 The Employee is free to point out any alleged factual errors and proven errors will be corrected.
-On the same basis, an Employee will have access to their Employee Health/Return-to Work file, Employee Medical file, and the file containing their personal information held by their Supervisor. - (d) Upon receipt of a written request from the Employee, HRS will confirm that all warnings and suspensions have been removed from their file and administered in accordance with Article 11.
+On the same basis, an Employee will have access to their Employee Health/Return-to Work file, Employee

+Medical file, and the file containing their personal information held by their Supervisor.

-(e) Subject to legal and/or statutory requirements, when HRS receives requests from an external agency for personal or employment related information regarding an Employee, it will confirm employment only.
-Additional information shall only be divulged with the written authorization of the Employee
+- (d) Upon receipt of a written request from the Employee, HRS will confirm that all warnings and suspensions have been removed from their file and administered in accordance with Article 11. - (e) Subject to legal and/or statutory requirements, when HRS receives requests from an external agency for personal or employment related information regarding an Employee, it will confirm employment only.
+Additional information shall only be divulged with the written authorization of the Employee.

-ARTICLE 26 - WORKPLACE ACCOMMODATION
+ARTICLE 25 - WORKPLACE ACCOMMODATION

-- 26.01(a) In accordance with the Ontario Human Rights Code (the "Code"), the University's Policy on Workplace Accommodation, the University's Return to Work Program and Article 6.01, the parties acknowledge their respective obligations to accommodate the medical restrictions of bargaining unit members with disabilities.
+- 25.01(a) In accordance with the Ontario Human Rights Code (the "Code"), the University's Policy on Workplace Accommodation, the University's Return to Work Program and Article 6.01, the parties acknowledge their respective obligations to accommodate the medical restrictions of bargaining unit members with disabilities.
 Where appropriate supporting medical documentation indicates the need, a workplace accommodation plan will be developed in consultation between the employment supervisor, an Employee Health Services Consultant or designate, and the employee with a disability requiring workplace accommodation.
 The Union will be informed of the name and Department of any employee for whom a plan has been developed.
 The Union and the Employees will cooperate in the arrangement of such accommodation.
 Documentation pursuant to this Article will be kept in confidence and made available to relevant individuals strictly on a need to know basis. - (b) No employee will be asked to provide medical diagnosis at the outset of a request for medical accommodation or sick leave.
 In the event medical diagnosis will assist the accommodation and/or return to work processes, Employee Health Services will obtain an Employee's consent to obtain such information.